 My family and I have visited numerous caves in the South of France.
 When going with teenagers, you might want to spice up your visit.
 At the ‘Goufre Géant de Cabresprine’, you can join a guided tour of the underground river, including a canoeing trip.
 I booked a tour with the outdoor activity company Eaurizon (they also offer other activities such as canyoning, climbing and caving).
 And after putting on our helmets, overalls, neoprene socks and waterproof shoes, my fellow cavers and I were good to go.
 Once we had reached the river, we had to wade through the cold water to reach our inflatable canoes.
 It was an amazing experience to navigate through the caves with their galleries of extraordinary limestone formations.
 Especially since our group of 10 people were the only ones there to witness all this natural beauty.

 If you’re looking for a chilled-out activity, you should give stand-up paddleboarding a try.
 There are numerous places in the South of France where you can rent sup boards.
 We went to Canoë Roquebrun, where you can paddle on the Orb River.
 You can also sup at sea, but apparently that is somewhat more of a challenge, including higher waves.
 Stand-up paddleboarding is nothing more than standing on a big surfboard, propelling yourself through the water using a single paddle.
 I thought I would immediately fall off the wobbly board.
 But none of that.
-A stand-up paddleboard is much bigger and wider than an original surfboard, which makes it nearly impossible to fall off.
+A stand-up paddleboard is much bigger and wider than a normal surfboard, which makes it nearly impossible to fall off.
 Roquebrun was already one of my favourite spots, our day on the water made me love it even more.

 Looking for a refreshing dip, I took the twins, aged 12 years old, on a day trip to Carcassonne Plage.
 This beach is hidden amid lush nature on the banks of an artificial lake called Lac de la Cavayère.
 Every year, from June to August, the aqua park of Parc Aquaviva rises up in the middle of this lake.
 To reach this water park, you have to walk 900 meters from the entrance of the lake.
 Normally, the twins aren’t too keen on hiking.
 But with the inflatable water playground in view, they ran like the wind.
 There are tons of activities to do, such as renting pedal boats, waterskiing, and wakeboarding, to name a few.
 Arriving at Parc Aquaviva, I installed myself in one of the comfortable deck chairs with a drink.
 The twins climbed, slid, clambered and splashed away, and had an absolute blast.